synatic/noql/docs/docs/sql-syntax/objects.md

 `FLATTEN(field, prefix)`

 Flattens an object into a set of fields.
+You can optionally add a

 ???+ example "Example `FLATTEN` usage"